Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 $\bullet$ The term in \defUV\ is not the most general explicit SUSY-breaking deformation we can add.
 For example, the UV SCFT may contain a whole set of global (non-$R$) currents, and we can then consider adding their bottom components to the UV theory as well.
 Let us label these currents as follows: $\hat J_a^{UV}$, $J_A^{UV}$, and $U^{UV}_{\rm vis}$.
 The index $a$ runs over the currents that are preserved along the full RG flow, while $U^{UV}_{\rm vis}$ is the operator we've introduced above, and the index $A$ runs over the remaining flavor currents that are broken away from the UV SCFT.
 Given this set of operators, we can consider deforming the UV theory as follows \eqn\gencurrUV{ \delta S_{UV}|_{SSB}=-\int d^4x\ \left(\lambda_U\cdot U^{UV}_{\rm vis}|+\lambda_a\cdot \hat J^{UV}_a|+\lambda_A\cdot J_A^{UV}|\right)~. } In general we can turn on many additional types of relevant SUSY breaking deformations, but we will limit ourselves in what follows to studying general $R$-symmetric RG flows deformed as in \gencurrUV.
 The heuristic reason for this is just that such operators include scalar soft terms (and their non-perturbative generalizations), and the more limited scope of such theories will allow us to make more general statements.\foot{Another important SUSY-breaking deformation of phenomenological interest is the gaugino mass.
-Provided this deformation is parametrically small, we can follow it at linear order \refs{\ArkaniHamedWC,\LutyQC,\AbelWV}.
-We will neglect such deformations below, but one can easily add them to our theories.}
+Provided this deformation is parametrically small, we can follow it at linear order \refs{\ArkaniHamedWC,\LutyQC,\AbelWV} even for strongly coupled gauge groups.
+We should note that masses for SSM gauginos (these fields often arise from weakly gauging a global symmetry of the underlying strongly-coupled theory) may furnish important perturbative corrections to the emergent third generation scalar and Higgs sector masses.
+We will neglect all such contributions below, because we will assume a low crossover scale from the IR to UV dynamics.
+However, it is straightforward to add gaugino masses into our theories and analyze their effects.}